thousandeyes/thousandeyes-sdk-java/emulation/docs/EmulationApi.md

         BearerAuth.setBearerToken("BEARER TOKEN");

         EmulationApi apiInstance = new EmulationApi(defaultClient);
-        List<Expand> expand = Arrays.asList(); // List<Expand> | Optional query parameter that controls whether user-agent templates are included in the response.
+        List<ExpandEmulatedDeviceOptions> expand = Arrays.asList(); // List<ExpandEmulatedDeviceOptions> | Optional query parameter that controls whether user-agent templates are included in the response.
 By default, user-agent templates are not included.
 To include them, add `?expand=user-agent` to the request. try {
             EmulatedDeviceResponses result = apiInstance.getEmulatedDevices(expand);
             System.out.println(result);